-Execution Mode Immediate, Sequence and CANopen Syntax CV=n CV=n Range n = 0.001 to MAXVEL (user units/second) (In sequences, the maximum value is further limited by "Max.
+Execution Mode Immediate, Sequence and CANopen Syntax CV=n Range n = 0.001 to MAXVEL (user units/second) (In sequences, the maximum value is further limited by "Max.
 Number.")
-See Also DPR, MA, MCP, MCN, MI, MIx, VR DPR, MA, MCP, MCN, MI, MIx, VR, VS, UU, MAXVEL, SCHGVR, SCHGPOS Description The CV command can be used to change the running velocity during an incremental positioning index (MI or absolute positioning index (MA).
+See Also DPR, MA, MCP, MCN, MI, MIx, VR , VS, UU, MAXVEL, SCHGVR, SCHGPOS Description The CV command can be used to change the running velocity during an incremental positioning index (MI) or absolute positioning index (MA).
 Velocity changes over acceleration time TA if speed is increasing (away from zero) and deceleration time TD if speed is decreasing (toward zero).
 The CV command can only be used when the motor is accelerating or at running velocity.
-It is not executable while the motor is decelerating to the final target position.
-If CV is atter communications mode while the motor is decelerating, the device will send out a error me attempted within a sequence while the motor is decelerating, an alarm is set (70h). is decelerating to the final target position.
-If CV is attempted in motor is decelerating, the device will send out a error message.
-If CV is • CV is only available.
-Changing the running velocity via the CV command will affect the time required to complete the original commanded motion profile. - If moving continuously by MCN P, set new VR, and execute MCP again.
-N, set new VR, and execute MCN again wn, use linked index motions.
-Refer to MIx.
+The CV command is not executable while the motor is decelerating to the final target position.
+If CV is attempted in communications mode while the motor is decelerating, the device will send out a error message.
+If CV is attempted within a sequence while the motor is decelerating, an alarm is set (70h).
+CV is only available.
+Changing the running velocity via the CV command will affect the time required to complete the original commanded motion profile.
+There are several other ways to change speeds while moving: - If moving continuously by MCP, set new VR, and execute MCP again. - If moving continuously by MCN, set new VR, and execute MCN again. - If all motion parameters are known, use linked index motions.
+Refer to MIx. - Use the SENSOR input with SCHGVR and SCHGPOS.
 Memo If successful, a CV command modifies running velocity VR.
 The new value of VR will be "n" (the argument to the CV command).
-Example Command Description >UU mm UU=mm >VR 3 VR=3 mm/sec >DIS 10 #Set user units (UU) to mm (millimeters) #Set the running velocity to 3 mm/second #Set the distance to 10 mm DIS=10 mm >MI >CV 5 >MSTOP >LIST 5 #Start the index move #Change the running velocity to 5 mm/second #Stop motion #List sequence 5 (1) TA=0.1 (2) TD=0.1 (3) VS=5 (4) VR=10 (5) DIS=100 (6) MI (7) WHILE (IN3=0) (8) WEND (9) CV 15 (10) SAS SPEED CHANGE (11) END #Set the acceleration time, seconds #Set the deceleration time, seconds #Set the starting velocity, UU/second #Set the running velocity, UU/second #Set the distance, UU #Execute an index move #While input 3 is OFF, wait #If Input 3 is OFF to back to line 7, otherwise go to line 8 #Change the running velocity of the index move to 15 UU/second #Transmit ASCII string #End the program
+Example Command Description >UU mm UU=mm #Set user units (UU) to mm (millimeters) >VR 3 #Set the running velocity to 3 mm/second VR=3 mm/sec >DIS 10 DIS=10 mm #Set the distance to 10 mm >MI CV 5 MSTOP LIST 5 #Start the index move #Change the running velocity to 5 mm/second #Stop motion #List sequence 5 (1) TA=0.1 (2) TD=0.1 (3) VS=5 (4) VR=10 (5) DIS=100 (6) MI (7) WHILE (IN3=0) (8) WEND (9) CV 15 (10) SAS SPEED CHANGE (11) END #Set the acceleration time, seconds #Set the deceleration time, seconds #Set the starting velocity, UU/second #Set the running velocity, UU/second #Set the distance, UU #Execute an index move #While input 3 is OFF, wait #If Input 3 is OFF to back to line 7, otherwise go to line 8 #Change the running velocity of the index move to 15 UU/second #Transmit ASCII string #End the program